Jump to the quick list↴

 3. Easy to use: While there are more heat press machines around than ever before, consider how you'll use the device.
 Newer Cricut models, for example, can connect to the Cricut Heat App for greater automation.

 What can you do with a heat press machine?

 The best heat press machines can enable you to transfer complex designs onto different material types in seconds, with consistent results.
+We have a guide to shirt designs for Cricut if you need some pro tips.
 Here are some of the uses:

 • Create bags – tote bags, handbags, designer luggage and more